Budget Review Process

 Information on understanding the municipal budget process, and the legal requirements of the City of Wilmington related to its annual budget, can be read by clicking on the CITIZEN’S GUIDE TO THE BUDGET PROCESS, which is compiled by the City’s Office of Management and Budget and included in each year’s budget documents.

-The Budget Schedule
+The FY2027 City Council Budget Hearing Schedule

-WEDNESDAY APRIL 5, 2023 4:30PM
+WEDNESDAY APRIL 1, 2026 4:30PM

 Revenue Projections